WhitelistVideo

 What Is YouTube Restricted Mode?

-• Creator self-rating: Creators can mark their own content as intended for mature audiences.
+• Self-reporting: Creators can manually mark their videos for older audiences.

 How to Enable Restricted Mode